Ready to uncover the secrets to selecting the ultimate running gear that’ll boost your performance and make those miles

 No suit fits all.

 But, all in all, a basic running kit includes proper running shoes, T-shirt, shorts, socks, and a sports bra for female runners.

-If you already have these in your wardrobe, then you got 90 percent of the must-have gear.
+If you already have these in your wardrobe, then you got 90 percent of the must-have running accessories.